ncsu-landscape-dynamics/popsborder/README.md

 a particular part of the world are added, e.g. by increasing their probability, based on another model projecting immersion of such pest.

+### How sensitive are our interception tests to level of infestation?

+Given a specific set of import rules, how much pest needs to be present in the shipments for us to detect it?
+Additionally, how much pest needs to be present to raise alarms?

 ### Does a new import rule increase chance of missing a pest?

 With a given a (example) configuration of the shipment generation and